Projects-by-Harsh-and-Sid/Atlas-Link/readme.md

 ## 4. Unique Capabilities

-Star Link offers several groundbreaking features that set it apart in the realm of AI-assisted DeFi platforms:
+Atlas Link offers several groundbreaking features that set it apart in the realm of AI-assisted DeFi platforms:

 ### 4.1 On-Chain Data Access